rccohn/mlflow-server-docker/README.md

 # Accessing the results

 ## Browser
-Open your favorite browser and go to **http://localhost:5000** (assuming the server is on port 5000).
+Open your favorite browser and go to **http://localhost:5000** (unless you changed MLFLOW_SERVER_PORT in .env to a different value 5000).
-You should see a table of run tracking data.
+You will be prompted to enter a username and password.
+The default credentials are "user" and "password", respectively, and can be changed by changing the MLFLOW_TRACKING_USERNAME and MLFLOW_TRACKING_PASSWORD variables in `.env`.
+After logging in, You should see a table of run tracking data.
 Click on a run to view more details, including the saved models, interactive figures, and more.